isAdamBailey/shudderfly/README.md

 links, we needed a way to just keep him on the page with the pictures for his permission level, and add permissions for users who are able to upload and edit the content.

-Book Pages connects to Amazon S3 for image/video storage.
+Shudderfly connects to Amazon S3 for image/video storage.

 _NOTE: This application is not allowing registration from the public and requires a secret.
 This is for family members only._